Build a Colony

 - If you were born in a space colony, what would your life be like?
 How would it be different?

 Optional: Take photos of each space colony and its designers!
-Create a display for the library.
+Create a display.